mattlianje/eztime/README.md

 ## Features
 - Forces correct, type-safe time handling
 - Duration arithmetic that reads like English
-- Effortlessly extensible with custom parsers and business rules
+- Easily add your business logic
-- Prevent timezone bugs forever: assume ZULU, require IANA zones
+- Prevent timezone bugs
 - Drop **EzTime.scala** into your project like a header-file

 **EzTime** is on MavenCentral